 When you add the new choices of everything internet (including e-mail, web pages, viral marketing, Facebook, etc.), cable television channels, specialty magazines and publications, signs, four-color post cards and more, it's even harder to know where to spend your advertising dollars!

-To make your own advertising definition, figure out what you want to do with your advertising.
+To make your own advertising plan, figure out what you want to do with your advertising.
 Your difficult financial choice is which medium or combination of media to select as you target your market.

 Here is today's advertising definition for small businesses: more creative and more media opportunities.
 It's almost too many choices.
 So you need to experiment, implement and be sure to keep track of results from each ad venture.